jmzkChain/jmzk/docs/ABI-References.md

 ### `group` Type
 A authorizer group is a tree structure, each leaf node is a reference to one authorizer and also attached with a weight and non-leaf nodes behaves a `switch`, it has a threshold value, and only turned on if the sum of weights of all the authorized child nodes large than its threshold value.
 So a non-leaf node also has a weight value and a root node only has threshold value.

-A sample group defined as below:
+A sample group is defined as below:
 ```
 {
     "name": "testgroup",